 To use the fitness and recreational facilities in the Student Wellness Center, students must complete the application form at http://swc.bainbridge.edu/.
 Students will also need to read the online orientation on this website and then check the box indicating they understand and agree to the SWC policies and procedures.
 Students then must also print out two forms, the SWC Assumption of Risk and the SWC Wavier of Liability, from the links on this website, sign them, and then turn them into the Front Desk at the Student Wellness Center.
-These two forms are also available in the Student Wellness Center the fitness and recreational facilities.
+These two forms are also available in the Student Wellness Center.
+Students must show their ID card to enter the fitness and recreational facilities.